carboclan/pm/whitepaper/hashrate-derivative-en.md

 ### 4.1 Risk Exposure

 Before purchasing mining rigs and start mining, investors need to estimate ROI.
 Purchasing mining rigs is a onetime investment.
-Electricity cost for mining is fixed as well.
-Therefore, investment for mining is fixed.
-The only factors affecting mining output is price movement and mining difficulty.
-Various financial product (futures, perpetual swaps and options) can hedge against price fluctuation.
-Synthetic POW Mining Contract fills the market void by revealing risks associated with difficulty fluctuation.
-Investors could observe the market price for mining contract of various durations, which reflects market view on mining return.
+Electricity cost for mining is relatively stableas well.
+Therefore, investment for mining can be consideredfixed over some period of time.
+The only factors affecting mining return is the price movement of the underlying coin(s) mined and their mining difficulties.
+Various financial product (futures, perpetual swaps and options) can be utilized to hedge against price fluctuation.
+Synthetic POW Mining Contract fills the market void by providing a financial instrument with exposure to  risks associated with mining difficulty fluctuation.
+Investors could observe the market price for mining contract of various terms, reflecting market’s collective projection  on mining returns, similar to that of the term structure of interest rates or that of the volatility surface of options

 i.e On May 1st, 2019, BMI index is 526.
 The following table indicates the market price for Tokenized Synthetic PoW Mining Contracts in various terms.